It seems that in my capacity as a writer I may need thicker skin.

 – Admittedly not too many people will get to try the Macallan but it inspires me as I’m sure it does others to know that it’s out there.
 The appreciation of whisky is a journey, and aspirational destinations are part of what makes it so special.

 Some might dispute my selection, absolutely, as it’s clear that Neil does.
-It may not be optimal, depending on your point of view, but I ask myself: does it warrant public denigration?
-And not just of the selection itself but of someone’s entire worth as a whisky writer… The pointed reference to whisky whiz in inverted commas seems unnecessarily harsh; to label me worse than a fraud even more so.
+There is always a measure of subjectivity involved in these types of exercises.
+It may not be optimal, depending on your point of view, but I ask myself: does it warrant public insult?
+And not just of the selection itself but of the author… The pointed reference to whisky whiz in inverted commas seems unnecessary; to label me worse than a fraud even more so.
 Neil has never met me and has never had anything to do with me, and he’d presumably only read one of my articles (he doesn’t mention anything else).
-It seems astounding then (at least to me) that he’s taken it upon himself, on the basis of dubious justification, to publicly humiliate me and cast aspersions on my abilities, without even the courtesy of courting a response.
+It seems astounding then (at least to me) that he’s taken it upon himself, on the basis of dubious justification and incorrect information, to publicly humiliate me and cast aspersions, without even the courtesy of courting a response.
+Poor show.